itzg/docker-minecraft-server/minecraft-server/README.md

 **NOTE:** if running multiple containers be sure to either specify a different `-v` host directory for each `LEVEL` in use or don't use `-v` and the container's filesystem will keep things encapsulated.

+### Downloadable world

+Instead of mounting the `/data` volume, you can instead specify the URL of a ZIP file containing an archived world.
+This will be downloaded, and unpacked in the `/data` directory; if it does not contain a subdirectory called `world/` then it will be searched for a file `level.dat` and the containing subdirectory renamed to `world`.
+This means that most of the archived Minecraft worlds downloadable from the Internet will already be in the correct format.

+The ZIP file may also contain a `server.properties` file and `modules` directory, if required.

+    docker run -d -e WORLD=http://www.example.com/worlds/MySave.zip ...

+**NOTE:** Unless you also mount `/data` as an external volume, this world will be deleted when the container is deleted.

 ## JVM Configuration